Advertisement

 Government shutdown

-And lastly, state agencies also reeled from the impacts of programs temporarily shuttering or defaulting because of the record-breaking federal government shutdown this fall.
+State agencies also reeled from the impacts of programs temporarily shuttering or defaulting because of the record-breaking federal government shutdown this fall.
 The shutdown stemmed from a stalemate over extending subsidies from the Affordable Care Act.

 Advertisement

-A report published in October by the Digital Benefits Network and the Beeck Center for Social Impact and Innovation at Georgetown University found that updating these state eligibility and enrollment platform technologies presents a challenge to implementing the changes required by H.R.1.
-Many systems are decades old and costly to modify.
+A report published in October by the Digital Benefits Network and the Beeck Center for Social Impact and Innovation at Georgetown University found that updating these state eligibility and enrollment platform technologies presents a challenge to implementing the changes required by H.R.
+1. Many systems are decades old and costly to modify.

 And as these administrative systems were thrown into uncertainty — a direct consequence of the shutdown’s interruption of federal operations — states also contended with the uncertainty of whether they’d receive reimbursement even if they were to cover SNAP benefits in the absence of federal funding.

-But the impact was much more far-reaching: one expert told StateScoop’s Priorities Podcast that the shutdown caused “states and localities to fundamentally rethink their partnership with the federal government,” the effects of which are likely to be felt as we head into 2026.
+State agencies managing the Women’s, Infant, and Children’s program also began to brace themselves for potentially sharp increases in demand because of the shutdown’s impact on the SNAP program.
+But the impact was much more far-reaching: One expert told StateScoop’s Priorities Podcast that the shutdown caused “states and localities to fundamentally rethink their partnership with the federal government,” the effects of which are likely to be felt as we head into 2026.

 Latest Podcasts